In recent years, the Analog Man King Of Tone pedal has earned a reputation as one of the most desirable guitar pedals ever made.

 If you like your guitar and want to keep your guitar tone, and if you like your amp and you want to keep your amp tone, that’s what this is designed for.
 It’s not gonna change it a lot.
 It’s for people who just want to add these different capabilities of gain and volume.

 On the inside of the King Of Tone there is a 4 position configuration DIP switch.
-And you can use this to choose between clean, overdrive and distortion modes for each side of the pedal.
+You can use this to choose between clean, overdrive and distortion modes for each side of the pedal.

 Finally, there is a treble boost knob on the inside of the pedal.
 As standard it is set at 0, but if you have a dark sounding amp and guitar that you want to make sound brighter, you can also adjust this to add some extra treble to your sound.